mirzaghaderi/shiny_rtpcr/README.md

 <figure>
     <img src="man/figures/shiny_rtpcr.png" style="width: 100%;" alt="Figure 1" />
   <figcaption aria-hidden="true">
     Figure 1: <code>shiny_rtpcr</code> is a web application developed using R/Shiny for interactive analysis of qPCR data.
-It is the shiny version of the <code>rtpcr</code> R package available at <a href="https://mirzaghaderi.shinyapps.io/rtpcr/" class="uri">https://mirzaghaderi.shinyapps.io/rtpcr/</a>
+It is the shiny version of the <code>rtpcr</code> R package, and is available at <a href="https://mirzaghaderi.shinyapps.io/rtpcr/" class="uri">https://mirzaghaderi.shinyapps.io/rtpcr/</a>
   </figcaption>
 </figure>